 The University of Twente DesignLab is a multidisciplinary working space of 2000m2 located at its campus.

-In the summer of 2014, three colleague students and me were assigned to design and build an interior from scratch that divides the big space into smaller ones, while still connecting the space as a whole.
+In the summer of 2014, two colleague students and me were assigned to design and build an interior from scratch that divides the big space into smaller ones, while still connecting the space as a whole.
 This had to take place in a time slot of 7 weeks.

 At first, a general style is formed to ensure that every furniture has the same form language, and so bind them together.
 Collages and sketches are made and markings on the floor are taped in order to find the right dimensions.
-Final designs are modelled and either self-built or outsourced to builders, furnishers and interior building company Brok.
+Final designs are 3D-modelled and either self-built or outsourced to builders, furnishers and interior building company Brok.
 Green is the colour that runs through the entire DesignLab; a colour that embodies life, freshness and creativity.

 Sketches by Ruben van den Hout